-There is already a considerable variety of institutional arrangements in existence today.
+There exists today a considerable variety of institutional arrangements.
 Welfare and labor-market arrangements, for example, differ greatly across the developed world, and the United States can learn a lot from experiments elsewhere.
 But plausible institutional diversity is not limited to existing practices.
 We can— and will need to—develop new institutions.
 Nothing in laissez-faire guarantees that growth will be equitable or globalization sustainable.
 We need to design policies and institutions that make inclusive prosperity possible and globalization sustainable—politically and economically.
-With a powerful theoretical machinery that allows them to think in abstract terms about such matters, economists’ imagination is crucial to the task.
+With a powerful theoretical machinery that allows them to think in abstract terms about such matters, economists are crucial to the task.

 All of the participants in our inclusive prosperity project are tenured academic economists, working in broadly mainstream subfields.
 Some have worked in government; most have not.
-Some have engaged in writing broadly for a non-academic audience; most have not.
-They are researchers who believe sound scholarship is indispensable to showing the way to inclusive prosperity.
-They are all economists of the real world, who understand that we live in a second-best world rife with market imperfections and in which power matters enormously in shaping market outcomes.
+Some have engaged in writing broadly for a nonacademic audience; most have not.
+They are researchers who believe sound scholarship is indispensable to inclusive prosperity.
+They are economists of the real world, who understand that we live in a second-best world rife with market imperfections and in which power matters enormously in shaping market outcomes.

 In such a world the competitive model is rarely the right benchmark for understanding the problems and suggesting solutions.
 We must instead search for alternative models.
 This requires an empirical orientation, an experimental mind set, and a good dose of humility to recognize the limits of our knowledge.

 The policy proposals put forth reflect economic reasoning and contemporary evidence on a variety of market failures, from international trade to insurance to capital and labor markets.
-Throughout the proposals is the sense that economies are operating well inside the justice-efficiency frontier, and that there are numerous policy “free-lunches” that could push us towards an economy that is morally better without sacrificing (and indeed possibly enhancing) prosperity.
-Taking contemporary economics seriously is consistent with recommending fairly dramatic structural changes in American economic life.
+Throughout the proposals is the sense that economies are operating well inside the justice-efficiency frontier, and that there are numerous policy “free lunches” that could push us towards an economy that is morally better without sacrificing (and, indeed, possibly enhancing) prosperity.
+Taking contemporary economics seriously is consistent with recommending fairly dramatic structural changes in U.S. economic life.

-For example, while the minimum wage debate continues, few would claim that it is an effective tool for intervening in labor markets with wages higher than a certain level.
+For example, in the minimum wage debate, few would claim that it is an effective tool for intervening in labor markets with wages above a certain level.
 Other labor market institutions are needed to take advantage of free lunches created by monopsony and other labor market failures in the segment of the labor market where most workers find themselves.
 Arindrajit Dube proposes a system of wage boards, similar to the Australian system, where either administrators or tripartite boards negotiate wages at the industry-occupation-region level, thus setting minimum wages throughout the distribution.
 He finds that wage inequality would significantly fall as a result.
 Suresh Naidu discusses the more traditional U.S. labor movement, and how mechanism design, experiments, and behavioral economics can be mobilized to ease the pervasive collective action problem facing unions.

 Some of the proposals speak directly to how the size of the government can be increased in a sustainable and prosperity-enhancing way.
 Gabriel Zucman’s proposal shows an ingeniously simple path out of international tax competition, where countries no longer have to bid for multinational investment by slashing corporate taxes.
 Zucman proposes taxing multinationals by allocating their global profits proportionally to where they make their sales.
-While companies can easily relocate profits or production to low-tax jurisdictions today, sales are much harder to manipulate.
-His reform would thus make it possible to tax the winners of globalization, which seems like a necessary condition for globalization to be sustainable in the long run.
+While companies can easily relocate profits or production to low-tax jurisdictions, sales are much harder to manipulate.
+His reform would thus make it possible to tax the winners of globalization, which seems like a necessary condition for globalization to be sustainable.